Introduction to the Tarot Cards

-Please keep in mind that occult symbolism should not be regarded as truly positive or negative.
-“Negative” cards may not seem pleasant, but they should be seen as a huge positive when considering the awareness offered by this kind of revelation.
-Like interpreting dreams, nightmares can warn people when they really need to start paying attention to something they have been overlooking: a chance to make a positive change.
-As a tool of spiritual alchemy, the tarot is all about discovery, adaptation, and self-improvement.
+Please remember that occult symbolism should not be regarded as positive or negative.
+‘Negative’ cards may not seem pleasant, but they should be seen as positive, considering the warnings they can offer.
+Like interpreting dreams, nightmares can warn people when they really need to start paying attention to something they have been overlooking.
+It offers a chance to look at the situation differently and adapt.
+As a tool of alchemy, the tarot is about discovery, adaptation, and self-improvement.

 Roots and Compatibility

-Like horoscopes, tarot is compatible with all religions and sensible spiritual paths because its role is to enhance the connection with the spiritual centre.
-The cards act as a mirror which reflects one’s innermost intentions.
+Like horoscopes, tarot is compatible with different religions and spiritual paths because its role is to enhance the connection with the spiritual centre.
+The cards act as a mirror that reflects one’s innermost intentions.

-Though the trionfi deck may have historical roots as a Medieval card game, the occult symbolism contained in tarot cards might be difficult to dismiss as coincidence.
-The Major Arcana have been likened to everything from tribal gods to human archetypes to the various stages of personal development.
+Though the trionfi deck may have historical roots as a Medieval card game, the occult symbolism contained in tarot cards is difficult to dismiss as coincidental.
+The Major Arcana have been likened to everything from tribal gods to human archetypes to the various stages of personal/spiritual development.
 Some mystics have suggested the tarot is of Egyptian origin.
-Others have even suggested that the archetypal symbolism found in the cards was derived from ET technology that originated long ago on Venus.
-Maybe it’s simply that the symbolism of archetypes is ingrained into the fabric of our DNA, making this kind of tool an inevitable outgrowth of human culture.
-We know that the tarot deck has been adapted to incorporate everything from the Kabbala to the Periodic Table of Elements.
+Others have even proposed that the archetypal symbolism found in the cards was derived from ET technology that originated long ago on Venus.
+Maybe it’s simply that the symbolism of archetypes is ingrained into our collective consciousness, making this kind of tool an inevitable outgrowth of human culture.
+The tarot deck has been adapted to incorporate everything from the Kabbala to the Periodic Table of Elements.
 The beauty of reading esoteric symbolism is that it does not really matter which system one believes in or chooses to follow.
 It is a deeply personal experience.

 The Major Arcana suit consists of archetypal images that represent major themes in life.
-When trump cards appear, they can generally be interpreted like a stressed syllable or a word in italics.
+When trump cards appear, they can be interpreted like a stressed syllable or a word in italics.
 When interpreting cards of the trump suit, you may want to pause and reflect longer than ordinary.
 Majors can also represent life changes.